-STAFF ANALYSIS: The Commission set rate base for this utility in Order No. PSC-93-0194-FOF-WS, issued February 9, 1993, in Docket No. 920588-WS, (Transfer Docket).
-The utility adjusted its books and records to match rate base approved by the Commission, and has maintained its books and records under the National Association of Regulatory Utility Commissioners (NARUC) Uniform System of Accounts (USOA) for Class B utilities.
+We set rate base for this utility by Order No. PSC-93-0194-FOF-WS, issued February 9, 1993, in Docket No. 920588-WS.
+The utility adjusted its books and records to match the rate base set forth in that order and has maintained its books and records under the National Association of Regulatory Utility Commissioners (NARUC) Uniform System of Accounts (USOA) for Class B utilities.

-Staff has selected a projected test year ended September 30, 2001, and the rate base components have been calculated using the utility's books and records for a plant balance through September 30, 2001.
-Because staff has selected a projected year end rate base, no averaging adjustments have been made.
-A discussion of each component of rate base follows:
+We have selected a projected test year ending September 30, 2001, and the rate base components have been calculated using the utility's books and records for a plant balance through September 30, 2001.
+Because we have selected a projected year end rate base, no averaging adjustments have been made.